cschladetsch/Pyro/Library/Language/RhoLang/Readme.md

 ## Coroutines

-Has built-in suppor for Continuations, including the following three main operations:
+Has built-in support for Continuations, including the following three main operations:

-* Suspend.
+* `Suspend`.
 This is similar to a traditional function call.
 Execution will return to current context after being suspended to the given coroutine.
-* Replace.
+* `Replace`.
 This will continue what is on the data stack, and will not return to current context.
-* Resume.
+* `Resume`.
 This drops the current context completely, and resumes whatever is on the data stack.

 ## Tests